-Generally, you should make a report as soon as you are aware, based on this guidance, of any matters that may suggest that you, or another member / firm, may be liable to disciplinary action under the DBLs.
-Unless an internal disciplinary investigation or internal disciplinary proceedings are in process in respect of the matter, you should make the report as soon as possible, as any significant delay could lead to you being in breach of the reporting duty in DBL 9.1 and result in disciplinary action.
+Generally, you should make a report as soon as you are aware, based on this guidance, of any matters that may suggest that you, or another member, firm, affiliate or relevant person may be liable to disciplinary action under the DBLs.
+Unless an internal disciplinary investigation or internal disciplinary proceedings are in process in respect of the matter, you should make the report as soon as possible, as any significant delay could lead to you being in breach of the reporting duty in DBL 6 and result in disciplinary action.

-Occasionally, it may be appropriate for you to invite the member / firm to comment on the issue first in order to give them an opportunity to clarify any misunderstanding before you make a report.
-However, this will not apply where you are under a legal duty to disclose suspected money laundering and any significant delay could still result in a breach of DBLs 9.1 and 9.2.
+Occasionally, it may be appropriate for you to invite the individual or firm to comment on the issue first in order to give them an opportunity to clarify any misunderstanding before you make a report.
+However, this will not apply where you are under a legal duty to disclose suspected money laundering and any significant delay could still result in a breach of DBL 6.
 In no circumstances should you use the threat of reporting as a means of securing any advantage over another member / firm.

 Any report you make should be in writing and accompanied by any supporting documentation.
-A reporting form is attached at Appendix 3 which specifies the information which should be provided to PCD.
+A reporting form is attached at Appendix 3 which specifies the information which should be provided to the Conduct Department.
 You should send your report (by post or email) to the following address:

-Head of Investigation

-Professional Conduct Department

-ICAEW

-321 Avebury Boulevard

-Milton Keynes, MK9 2FZ
+Head of Investigation Conduct Department ICAEW 321 Avebury Boulevard Milton Keynes, MK9 2FZ